 Through a technology and modern knowledge approach on migration patterns and fish seasons integrated with traditional knowledge, this output will result in a map of fishing ground distribution points and an updated fish season calendar that will greatly help fishermen.
 Technology used in this output is Satellite Remote Sensing (SRS) to obtain data on sea surface of which result will 'be processed using Geographic Information System (GIS) to detect upwelling areas.
 The technology is used to enable remote sensing and mapping in attempt to develop and manage marine aquaculture.
 With this technology, fishers can continuously observe fishing grounds using accurate and real time data.
 With overlaying tuna fish distribution map and the upwelling location generated from the remote sensing, a location map of predicted potential tuna fishing ground can be obtained based on the variation of the moon and the types of climate event period.
-In addition to this technology, in its implementation it requires direct field observation to confirm the SRS data with fishing seasons pattern analysis using the Average Percentage Methods based on The map and season calendar to be created are joint (participatory) studies with a number of analysis parameters, such as analysis of the season pattern, the average percentage calculation method based on Times Series Analysis6.
+In addition to this technology, in its implementation it requires direct field observation to confirm the SRS data with fishing seasons pattern analysis using the Average Percentage Methods based on Times Series Analysis6.
 The result of the analysis is then being integrated with the knowledge and experience of fishers in 3 Nagari to draw data conclusion which shows fishing season and non-fishing season, fishing ground and no-fishing ground.